Treatment for migraines

-While 80% of sufferers stop having pain while they are pregnant, this is not always the case.
-During pregnancy, prescription medications are not allowed so alternative therapies are common.
+While 80% of sufferers stop having pain while pregnant, this is not always the case.
+Prescription medications are not allowed during pregnancy, so alternative therapies are commonly used.

 Migraine symptoms are different for everyone.
 In many people, they appear gradually.